TalanWeeks/fs-journal/src/reflections/wk2/02-js-functions.md

 * 1. A Function Declaration defines a named function.
 To create a function declaration you use the function keyword followed by the name of the function. ex: "function name(parameters) {statements}"

 * 2. A Function Expressions defines a named or anonymous function.
 An anonymous function is a function that has no name.
-Function Expressions are not hoisted, and therefore cannot be used before they are defined. ex: "let name = function(parameters) {satements}"
+Function Expressions are not hoisted, and therefore cannot be used before they are defined. ex: "let name = function(parameters) {statements}"

 * 3. An Arrow Function Expression is a shorter syntax for writing function expressions.
 Arrow functions do not create their own this value. ex: "let name = (parameters) => {statements}"